Postgraduate Course: Fundamentals of Human Anatomy 1 (BIME11103)

 ||In addition to formal summative assessment required to pass this course, opportunities for formative assessment are provided within the virtual learning environment.

 On completion of this course, the student will be able to:

-- Understand at a basic level the structure and function of the area being been studied both systematically and regionally.
+- Understand at a basic level the structure and function of the area being been studied.

-- Clearly demonstrate a knowledge of the anatomy of the area being studied.
+- Clearly demonstrate a knowledge of the anatomy of the system being studied.

 - Make effective use of learning resources.

 |Resources will be released in a progressive manner on a weekly basis.
 Published resources e.g. text and journal access will be possible through the University electronic learning environment.
 Course reading list available from the library 'Resource List' service. (https://www.ed.ac.uk/information-services/research-teaching-staff/resource-lists/info-for-students)|